DEPhantom/TTSWING/README.md

 ```

 ## Dataset
 The dataset comprises comprehensive swing information obtained through 9-axis sensors integrated into custom-made racket grips, accompanied by anonymized demographic data of the players.
-The dataset contain more than 90,000 stroke data have been collected.
-There are current 93 Taiwanese players from Group A participate in the collection process, including 53 males and 40 females.
-The participants’ age and playing experience ranged widely, from 13 to 28 years old and 1 to 19 years of experience.
-They were asked to perform at least one of three different swing modes: swinging in the air, full power stroke, and stable hitting , denoted as mode 0 to mode 2, respectively.
-Each mode requires the participants to swing the racket 50 times continuously to generate a complete waveform set and transform as the tabular data.
-[You can download here](https://github.com/DEPhantom/DART_project/tree/main/Code/dataset)
+The dataset contains 90,000+ collected stroke data from 93 Taiwanese players in Group A (the elite group).
+The participants included 53 males and 40 females; their ages ranged between 13 and 28 years old; their years of experience ranged between 1 to 19 years.
+They were asked to perform at least one of three different swing modes: swinging in the air, full power stroke, and stable hitting, denoted as mode 0 to mode 2, respectively.
+The participants swing the racket 50 times continuously in each mode to generate a complete waveform set, which is further transformed into tabular data.
+You can download the dataset [here](https://github.com/DEPhantom/DART_project/tree/main/Code/dataset)

 > **Note**
-> In order to safeguard player privacy, we categorized player age, height, weight, and play years into three tiers based on the current data distribution: "high," "medium," and "low."
-The dataset will be continually updated in the presence of additional data or when the features can be made public.
+> In order to safeguard players' privacy, we categorized player age, height, weight, and play years into three tiers ("high," "medium," and "low") based on the current data distribution.
+The dataset will be continually updated in the presence of additional data or when the features can be released publicly.

 > **Warning**
-> Due to the player privacy safeguards mentioned above, there might be a difference between the experiment's dataset and the provided dataset.
+> Due to the player privacy safeguards mentioned above, there are differences between the released dataset and the experimental dataset we used for experiments.
-> This disparity could potentially result in the experimental code not running successfully.
+> As a result, you may need to adjust the code slightly to run the code on the provided dataset.

 <details>
   <summary><b>Detail of the attributes</b></summary>